 Aborigines of Australia Aboriginal People

-The Aboriginal people, also referred to as Aborigines, are the indigenous inhabitants of Australia.
+The Aboriginal people, also referred to as Indigenous Australians and Aborigines, are the original human inhabitants of Australia.
 They comprise 3.8% of the Australian population today and have one of the oldest continuous cultures in the world.
 The ancestors of the Aborigines arrived on the Australian continent about 50,000 years ago and were the first human inhabitants of Australia.

 What is the "Correct" Name for Native Australians?
 Name for Native Australians